AndreasLudviksen/omniplan-exporter/README.md

   - `test_integration.py`: Tests for Jira integration.
 - `requirements.txt`: Lists the dependencies required for the project.
 - `.env`: Environment variables file for configuration.
+- `Makefile`: Contains commands for formatting, linting, and other development tasks.

 ## How It Works